Progeria: Pathophysiology

 Before the late 20th century, research on progeria yielded very little information about the syndrome.
 In 2003, the cause of progeria was discovered to be a point mutation in position 1824 of the LMNA gene, which replaces a cytosine with thymine.
 This mutation creates a 5' cryptic splice site within exon 11, resulting in a shorter than normal mRNA transcript.
 When this shorter mRNA is translated into protein, it produces an abnormal variant of the prelamin A protein, referred to as progerin.
 Progerin's farnesyl group cannot be removed because the ZMPSTE24 cleavage site is lacking from progerin, so the abnormal protein is permanently attached to the nuclear rim.
 One result is that the nuclear lamina does not provide the nuclear envelope with enough structural support, causing it to take on an abnormal shape.
 Since the support that the nuclear lamina normally provides is necessary for the organizing of chromatin during mitosis, weakening of the nuclear lamina limits the ability of the cell to divide.
 However, defective cell division is unlikely to be the main defect leading to progeria, particularly because children develop normally without any signs of disease until about one year of age.
 Farnesylated prelamin A variants also lead to defective DNA repair, which may play a role in the development of progeria.
 Progerin expression also leads to defects in the establishment of fibroblast cell polarity, which is also seen in physiological aging.

-To date over 1,400 SNPs in the LMNA gene are known.
-They can manifest as changes in mRNA, splicing, or protein amino acid sequence (e.g. Arg471Cys, Arg482Gln, Arg527Leu, Arg527Cys, Ala529Val).
+To date, over 1,400 SNPs in the LMNA gene are known.
+They can manifest as changes in mRNA, splicing, or protein amino acid sequence (e.g. Arg471Cys, Arg482Gln, Arg527Leu, Arg527Cys, and Ala529Val).
 Progerin may also play a role in normal human aging, since its production is activated in typical senescent cells.

-Unlike other "accelerated aging diseases" (such as Werner syndrome, Cockayne syndrome or xeroderma pigmentosum), progeria may not be directly caused by defective DNA repair.
-These diseases each cause changes in a few specific aspects of aging, but never in every aspect at once, so they are often called "segmental progerias".
+Unlike other "accelerated aging diseases", such as Werner syndrome, Cockayne syndrome, or xeroderma pigmentosum, progeria may not be directly caused by defective DNA repair.
+These diseases each cause changes in a few specific aspects of aging but never in every aspect at once, so they are often called "segmental progerias".

 A 2003 report in Nature said that progeria may be a de novo dominant trait.
 It develops during cell division in a newly conceived zygote or in the gametes of one of the parents.
 It is caused by mutations in the LMNA (lamin A protein) gene on chromosome 1; the mutated form of lamin A is commonly known as progerin.
 One of the authors, Leslie Gordon, was a physician who did not know anything about progeria until her own son, Sam, was diagnosed at 22 months.
 Gordon and her husband, pediatrician Scott Berns, founded the Progeria Research Foundation.